KevinAst/visualize-it/docs/visualize-it.md

 ??

 ??
-UI components making up a visual digram
+UI components making up a visual diagram
 - supports connectivity to other components (in say a graph)
-- supports annimation with changes to data
+- supports animation with changes to data
-- supports inneractivity (set directives to model)
+- supports interactivity (set directives to model)